WRSA-FM

-WRSA-FM (96.9 FM, "Mix 96.9") is a commercial radio station licensed to Holly Pond, Alabama, and serving the Huntsville metropolitan area and North Alabama.
-It airs an adult contemporary radio format, switching to Christmas music for part of November and December.
-It is owned by NCA, Inc., with studios on Memorial Parkway SW (US 231) in Huntsville, a former bank.
+WRSA-FM (96.9 FM, "Mix 96.9") is a commercial radio station licensed to Holly Pond, Alabama, United States, and serving the Huntsville metropolitan area and North Alabama.
+It airs an adult contemporary format.
+It is owned by NCA, Inc., with studios on Memorial Parkway SW (US 231) in Huntsville.

-WRSA-FM is a Class C0 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is off Telephone Tower Road in Union Hill, atop Brindlee Mountain.